bol-edu/quantum-inspired_trading/README.md

   1. Generate dedicated SBM/SQA PCAP test files by `pcap_gen.py` in test toolkit.
   2. Decode OrderEntry results by `decode_order.py` in test toolkit.
 The `decode_order.py` also prints found currency arbitrage.

-The AAT Q2 provides prebuilt xclbin (/sample/aat.u50_xdma.xclbin) and PCAP test file example (/sample/cme_input_arb.pcap) for AAT development environment validation.
-Test the build of AAT & SBM or AAT & SQA should refer the following supplementary.

-Supplementary of following test instructions:
-* The AAT Q2 uses prebuilt xcblin `../Accelerated_Algorithmic_Trading/build/sample/aat.u50_xdma.xclbin` should be replaced to the new built xcblin from AAT & SBM or AAT & SQA mapped to `../Accelerated_Algorithmic_Trading/build/aat.xclbin`.
-* The AAT Q2 default configuration `../Accelerated_Algorithmic_Trading/build/support/demo_setup.cfg` should be replaced with submitted `configuration/demo_setup.cfg`.
-* Our own SPF port names are `enp3s0f0` and `enp3s0f1`.
-You should replace `enp3s0f0` and `enp3s0f1` with your own SPF port names within `settingNetwork_sf0.sh` and `settingNetwork_sf1.sh`.
-* The port name `enp3s0f1` used in Linux TCPreplay command terminal#2 should be replaced with your own SPF port name, which is corresponded to the port to send PCAP test files.
-* The AAT Q2 PCAP file `../Accelerated_Algorithmic_Trading/build/sample/cme_input_arb.pcap` used in Linux TCPreplay command terminal#2 should be replaced to SBM/SQA PCAP test files.

 We refer the network configuration used by the Xilinx verification team.

 <img src="https://user-images.githubusercontent.com/11850122/157402051-63b60368-00ba-4987-aada-0ed15f9da004.png" width=50%>